haydenjameslee/unity-reference-checker/README.md

 UnityRefChecker is a Unity3D plugin that helps you avoid null references in MonoBehaviours by looking through all MonoBehaviour references in a scene and warning you in Unity's console if a reference has not been assigned.

+Fields that cause a log:
+- Unassigned public MonoBehaviour fields that do not have [IgnoreRefChecker] or [HideInInspector]
+- Unassigned private MonoBehaviour fields that do not have [IgnoreRefChecker] and do have [SerializeField]

 ## Getting Started